oktadev/okta-dac-docs/docs/setup/org-setup.md

 # Configure Okta

 ## Terraform
 We use the [Okta Terraform Provider](https://www.terraform.io/docs/providers/okta/index.html) to automatically configure the Okta Org.
-Refer to the [setup](/setup/terraform.html) section for more information.
+Refer to the [terraform](terraform) section for more information.

 If you're more comfortable configuring the org manually, Follow the steps below: